Starwhooper/RPi-status-via-luma/README.md

-That project is on very very early status.
-I past i bought Wareshare 1.44 screens for my Raspberry.
-But i will change to cheater solutions.
-Thats the reason for this new repository.

-I affraid i have to crate the whole tool new, i reason that LCD_1IN44.py (waveshare) and https://github.com/rm-hull/luma.lcd works so different.

-# RPi-status-on-OLED #
+# RPi-status-on-luma #

-To provide the Status of your Raspberry (tested on 2) to an ST7735S OLED Luna Display.
+To provide the Status of your Raspberry (tested on Zero, 2, 3 and 4) to an ST7735S OLED Display.

 I use this script to get a quick and up-to-date status of the system every time I walk past my Raspberry Pis.
 In this way I can see at a glance the current workload, whether problems are looming and whether the service is currently running.